jakubsmigielski/expense-tracker-app-prototype/readme.md

 # ExpenseTracker 3D

-Educational project ExpenseTracker 3D is a modern, visually-rich web application designed to make personal finance management an engaging and intuitive experience.
-It combines a robust **Python and Flask backend** with a dynamic, **Three.js-powered 3D frontend**, creating a seamless and immersive user journey.
+Educational project ExpenseTracker 3D combines a powerful Python/Flask backend with an immersive Three.js frontend to create an engaging personal finance tool.
+At its core, a well-structured relational database, managed by SQLAlchemy, handles all user data, transactions, and achievements with efficiency and integrity.
+The entire UI is rendered over a live 3D scene, offering a unique user experience.

-At its core, the application is built upon a well-structured **relational database managed with SQLAlchemy**.
-The database schema is designed for scalability and data integrity, handling complex relationships between users, their expenses, recurring transactions, and earned achievements.
-All interactions, from adding a new expense to tracking savings goals, are powered by efficient and reliable database operations.

-The project stands out with its unique, immersive UI, where all interactions happen on top of a live 3D scene

 ### Interactive 3D Experience
 The application greets users with a fully interactive 3D landing page and maintains this animated background throughout the user journey, creating a unique and immersive feel.
 The background features a central 3D logo and animated particles that subtly react to mouse movements.